presidentbeef/neko_tutorial/tools.md

 ### Prettifying code

 `nekoc` can also create a properly formatted version of a source file.
+This command will create a new file.
+For example, if the source file is named "test.neko", the new file will be called "test2.neko".

 `nekoc -p <source_file>`